-Description: Image of glass breakage: VERY LARGE THERMAL BREAKAGE Type of glass: polished glass; patterned glass; laminated glass, in case of wired glass, deviations are possible due to the grid.
+Description: Image of glass breakage: VERY LARGE THERMAL BREAKAGE Type of glass: polished glass; patterned glass; laminated glass. in case of wired glass, deviations are possible due to the grid.
 Cause of breakage: welding works are carried out very close to the insulating glass unit; hot air ventilator is very close to the insulating glass unit; other type of high temperature heating source.
-Description: crack starts from the edge with perpendicular angle; mostly no additional curvilinear or bigger glass shells; crack ends mostly with an angle.
-SMOOTH THERMAL BREAKAGE I Type of glass: polished glass; patterned glass; laminated glass, laminated glass. in case of wired glass, deviations are possible due to the grid.
+Description: crack starts from the edge with perpendicular angle; mostly no additional curvilinear or bigger glass shells; crack line is waved, changing direction near source of heat or cold; crack ends mostly with an angle.
+SMOOTH THERMAL BREAKAGE I Type of glass: polished glass; patterned glass; laminated glass. in case of wired glass, deviations are possible due to the grid.
 Cause of breakage: dark areas on the glass (e.g., stickers, advertising materials etc.); partial covering by using internal blinds; glass covering by a decoration or by other object which forms a shadow.
 Description: crack starts from the edge with perpendicular angle; mostly no additional curvilinear or bigger glass shells; crack lines are slightly wavy, and passes in parallel to the source of heat or cold; most often crack ends without an angle.